nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 I had already scraped this table with Puppeteer, so rewriting it in Go would be pretty straightforward.

-Using Chrome’s URL decoding, I found that the parameters were:
+Using Chrome's URL decoding, I found that the parameters were:

 ```
 model: {"Term":"19F","SubjectAreaCode":"COM SCI","CatalogNumber":"0111    ","IsRoot":true,"SessionGroup":"%","ClassNumber":"%","SequenceNumber":null,"Path":"COMSCI0111","MultiListedClassFlag":"n","Token":"MDExMSAgICBDT01TQ0kwMTEx"}